ultimate271/notes/book/Dragon/analysis.md

 plan." or something like that, to indicate that he is taking control of the situation himself."

+I want the dragon to say "get on my back and let's go to the town" or something like that.
+I want him to be very more active.

 ## The people are uneasy at this proposition
 I like this.
 Amongst should probably be among